-For instance, despite almost 90 percent of small business owners believing they’re safe, about half of all small businesses will suffer from a catastrophic cyber-attack.
+Despite these daunting numbers, almost 90 percent of small business owners believing they’re safe, about half of all small businesses will suffer from a catastrophic cyber-attack.

 Fortunately, there is a lot that you can do to help reduce the chances that a cyberattack will successfully target you.
-This is a really good thing – not only will a hack damage your relationships with everyone involved with your business, half of the businesses that are attacked close up shop within six months.
+This is a good thing – not only will a hack damage your relationships with everyone involved with your Tampa business, half of the businesses that are attacked close up shop within six months.
 I’ve seen it happen far too often to businesses that just weren’t prepared.

 - Involve Your Employees – The unfortunate reality is that your employees can be the biggest vulnerability your business has.
 Properly educating them in cybersecurity best practices and holding them to these standards will help reduce the chances that one of them will inadvertently let in a threat.
 Training them in various security best practices and explaining why certain requirements are in place will help to motivate them to participate for the company’s benefit.
 We offer a variety of cybersecurity training programs.
 Check out our page on the topic to learn more.

 - Limit Access – On the other side of the coin, the less an employee has access to, the fewer chances there are that one of them leaves you vulnerable in some way.
 The same can be said of your clients – regardless of how much someone is trusted, you shouldn’t allow them privileges beyond their role.
 Whether its role-specific resources, data, or other information, employees should be given individual login credentials to make assigning privileges easier.
 Your business Wi-Fi should also remain separate from the Wi-Fi made available to clients.

-- Backup, Backup, and Backup Again – If, despite all your preparations, you are still infiltrated, you want to have an extra copy of all of your important data somewhere else, safe and sound.
+- Backup, Backup, and Backup Again – If, despite all your preparations, you are still infiltrated, you want to have an extra copy of all your important data somewhere else, safe and sound.
 This backup copy would ideally be stored offsite and securely encrypted.